-In addition to session management and speaker recruitment, PEA and Create& provide onsite event management including communications support, script drafting, content development, data management, navigating social media strategy, and collecting and synthesizing conference user commentary.
+In addition to session management and speaker recruitment, PEA and our partners at Create& provide onsite event management including communications support, script drafting, content development, data management, navigating social media strategy, and collecting and synthesizing conference user commentary.
 During the COVID Pandemic, CHCI hosted all conferences and summits virtually with the help of the PEA’s planning team.
 All virtual events were offered free-of-charge to the public and provided a range of sessions addressing issues important to the Latino community.
 Additionally, the CHCI Virtual 2020 Leadership Conference included a Hack-a-thon and Pitch Competition coordinated by PEA and Create&.

 Ellicott City, MD: Long Term Flood Recovery